BS4yson/San-Carlos-College-SIMS/README.md

 A simple CRUD App using Flask and MySQL.

 **Requirements**
->Import flask_db.sql in XAMMP or other alternative app.
+>Import flask_db.sql in XAMPP or other alternative app.
 >Create Virtual Environment in the root dir.
 >Install flask, flask_table and flask_mysql in terminal.